Bilalscape12/NightKnight/README.md

 ## Known Limitations

 - Scheduled intervals have a ~22 second delay.
 - Filtering only goes up to 50%.
+Windows prevents greater changes.

 ## License